impactorbitco/handbook-main/content/ims/policies/information-security/Security Awareness.md

 1. Introduction

-At Green Orbit Digital, we are committed to maintaining a secure working environment where our information, assets, and resources are protected from threats, whether internal or external.
+At Impact Orbit Creative Group, we are committed to maintaining a secure working environment where our information, assets, and resources are protected from threats, whether internal or external.
 Security awareness is a key component of our strategy to safeguard the company’s information and infrastructure, and it is essential that all employees, contractors, and third-party service providers understand the importance of security practices in maintaining a safe digital environment.

 This document outlines our approach to security awareness, ensuring that all stakeholders are educated about security risks, best practices, and their role in protecting the company’s assets.